 PSY 101 Introduction to Psychology 3 hrs.

-PSY 202 Child Psychology 3 hrs.
+Child Psychology

-PSY 233 Developmental Psychology 3 hrs.
+Developmental Psychology

 SOC 101 Introduction to Sociology 3 hrs.

-A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 81.
+A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 79.
 The minimum total number of credit hours required for the AA or AS degree is 64.